stanimirovv/CandyWrapper/README.md

 <h2>About</h2>
 <p>The main purpose of this project was to get familiar with javascript injections.
-While creating this plug-in I created a hero in candy box and since I found myself enjoying the game quite much I decided to contribute to it through this plug-in.
+While creating this plug-in I created a hero in candy box and since I found myself enjoying the game quite much I decided to contribute to it through this project.
 </p>
 <h2>Installation</h2>
 <p>Insert the javascript from the "install.js" file into a bookmark and activate the bookmark once the candy box website has loaded<br/>